A K9 officer must work as a police officer for 1-2 years, then complete a K9 officer training program and on-the-job experience.

 There are obvious perks to becoming a K9 officer.
 That said, it’s important to understand what these officers do, what skills you need in this field, what education and training you’ll need, and other important factors before making a move.

 Explore program formats, transfer requirements, financial aid packages, and more by contacting the schools below.

 What Does a K9 Officer Do?

-Aside from their police dogs, K9 officers regularly interact with other law enforcement professionals and citizens.
-K9 officers gather evidence, analyze data, and take appropriate legal action based on information.
+Aside from partnering with police dogs, K9 officers also regularly interact with other law enforcement professionals and citizens.
+It’s the duty of most K9 officers to gather evidence, analyze data, and take appropriate legal action based on information.

 Key Skills for K9 Officers